 - Develop Healthy Coping Behaviors.
 Communicating is hard, especially when you need to communicate something personal in a professional setting.
 It’s tempting (and socially acceptable) to react to stressful days with alcohol, comfort food or other vices.
 Ultimately this leads to a weaker immune system and possibly weaker willpower.
 Commit to one healthy coping behavior like running, cooking, yoga or time with friends.

 - Be Clear About Your Boundaries.
 Due to smartphones and increased opportunity for remote work, there’s more pressure to be available around the clock.
 Establish off-work or “unplug” times throughout your week.
 Whether you unplug for one hour a day or a full day each week is up to you.
 The idea is to stick to this time like sanctuary.

 - Explore De-stressing Techniques.
 Retrain your mind to focus on one thing at a time — the media has trained us to call this mindfulness.
 While the hype around mindfulness is a bit pushy, the idea of giving full attention to a single task at a time is nothing new.
 If you’re chronically stressed, it might sound like a terrible waste of time.
 But we urge you to give it a try, then give it another try.
 Just like strengthening our muscles, if it makes you uncomfortable at first, that means it’s working.

 The thing about stress is, it has addictive qualities.
-We can become hooked on the adrenaline of deadlines and procrastination.
+We can become hooked on the adrenaline of deadlines and procrastination and it can seep into creating angry situations.
 We can create unhealthy mantras like “there’s never enough time” or “I never feel like I’ve done enough.”
 We can even begin to feel uneasy if stress momentarily escapes us.
 If you feel like stress has taken over your life, give Healing Minds a call.
 We’re here to help, wherever you’re at.